TL;DR

 Email drip campaigns can be differentiated by purpose, target, or industry.

-For example, if to speak about purpose, you can come across the following email drip campaigns:
+For example, if you speak about purpose, you can come across the following email drip campaigns that sales teams use:

-Based on targeting, there are distinguished 3 types of email drip campaigns:
+Based on targeting, there are three distinguished types of email drip campaigns:

 You can also find dozens of email drip campaigns based on the industry: